 - working with policy and operations to understand where data science can improve services for users

-- exploring new data science technology, tools and algorithms
+- exploring new data science technologies, tools and algorithms

 You can use the following online spaces to discuss data science related issues:

 - the cross-government data science Slack - you’ll need a public sector email address to join